checkmarx-ltd/cx-flow/docs/CxIAST-Integration.md

 CxFlow returns a status the CI pipeline when called.
 To control this, a threshold can be configured per vulnerability severity.
 Each severity threshold is determined by the allowed vulnerability count with that severity.
 To remove a threshold from a severity, set the relevant severity to `-1`.
-In the example below, the threshold has been removed from **info**.
+In the configuration example above, the threshold has been removed from **info**.
 Thresholds are configured in the `thresholds-severity` section in the `iast` section.
 When triggered in CLI mode, CxFlow returns status code `10`, if a threshold has been exceeded.
 When triggered in web mode, the `/iast/stop-scan-and-create-jira-issue/{scanTag}`